jdgagnon/plotGrouper/README.md

 shiny::runGitHub("plotGrouper", "jdgagnon")
 ```

-Once the web app opens, browse to wherever you downloaded the example data file, "iris.xlsx", and open it.
+Once the web app opens, you can access the `iris` dataset by clicking the iris button to learn how to use the app.

 ## Authors